shlok/compile-openssl-unix/README.md

 ## OpenSSL version

-1.1.0g.
+1.1.0i.

 ## Building on macOS for 64-bit macOS development

-Tested on macOS Sierra with Xcode 9’s command line tools.
+Tested on macOS High Sierra with Xcode 9’s command line tools.

 1. On the Terminal, `cd` into `compile-openssl-unix`.
 2. Run `./compile-openssl-unix macos`.